aws-samples/lambda-refarch-imagerecognition/Workshop/README.md

+# This workshop is not actively maintained.

+Refer to https://image-processing.serverlessworkshops.io/ for an active serverless workshop using Step Functions to address image processing use case
+Below is kept for archiving purposes only

-# Workshop: Serverless Image Processing Workflow with AWS Step Functions
+# [archived] Workshop: Serverless Image Processing Workflow with AWS Step Functions

 In this workshop, you will learn to build a serverless image processing workflow step-by-step using AWS Step Functions.